orbitalflower/orbitalflower.github.io/_posts/2018-03-12-how-to-play-all-metal-gear.md

 - It is mandatory to install the game to hard disk before play, even if you're playing from a disk.
 This is time consuming if you intend to play on stream.
   The process may take fifteen minutes before you can play.
 - I recommend forcing the PS3 to 720p to improve framerate.
+The game was originally developed to only run at 720p.
 - You may also want to enable subtitles in-game, since they're not on by default.
 - You should watch the Mission Briefing for Act 1 from the main menu.
 It's not